Cheng-Lin-Li/MachineLearning/FastMap/README.md

 ####  Input: fastmap-data.txt
-The file name code in program but you can easily replace the code by your own to read the input file from parameters.
+The file name was coded in program at main section, but you can easily replace the code by your own to read the input file from parameters.

 ####  Output: a list of 2D vectors for each object.